 I wrote and prepared a sermon five years ago that I have never preached.
 The title of the sermon is "You're Never Too Old to Be Used by God".
 I will preach this sermon one day when the Holy Spirit says that the time is right.

-Here is the introduction to my sermon;
+Here is the introduction to that sermon.

 Sadly, our American culture does not esteem the elderly.
-Oh we give lip service to it but when it comes right down to it we don’t really give us seasoned Saints the respect that we deserve.
+Oh, we give lip service to it but when it comes right down to it we don’t really give us Seasoned Saints the respect that we deserve.
 The younger generation often views the elderly as a financial burden and, if they require our care, as an interference in the pursuit of pleasure and success.